-The Architecture view allows exploring project dependency graph and comparing previously taken dependency snapshots to the current state of the solution.
+The Architecture view allows exploring project dependency diagram and comparing previously taken dependency snapshots to the current state of the solution.

-The graph area displays all projects with selected check boxes.
+The diagram area displays all projects with selected check boxes.
 If any grouping is enabled, the grouping items are shown as well.
-You can change layout, expand and collapse grouping nodes, and perform other actions with the graph.
-For more information, see Working with Dependency Graph.
+You can change layout, expand and collapse grouping nodes, and perform other actions with the diagram.
+For more information, see Exploring Project Dependency Diagram.

 Use this drop-down list to select criteria for grouping to-do items.
 Several options are provided:

 |Undo||Reverses changes made in the diagram (shown/hidden projects) step by step.|

 |Turn Coupling Analysis On/Off||This toggle button allows enable or disable the coupling analysis, which is performed in the background.
 By default, this button is on and the analysis is started as soon as you open a new diagram.
 The coupling analysis is a resource-intensive process and may affect performance on large solutions.
 If you experience any lags when working with the diagram, you can use this button to disable the coupling analysis, adjust the diagram as needed, and then enable the analysis again.
 The analysis algorithm first calculates the coupling of the displayed projects and then processes projects hidden from the view.|

 |Hide/Show Transitive References||This toggle button allows you to show the transitive references between projects, which are hidden by default to simplify the diagram without losing its architectural structure.
 For instance, if you have project references A > B > C and A > C, using this button hides the A > C reference.|